xojs/xo/readme.md

 - Beautiful output.
 - Zero-config, but [configurable when needed](#config).
 - Enforces readable code, because you read more code than you write.
-- No need to specify file paths to lint as it lints all JS/TS files except for [commonly ignored paths](#ignores).
+- No need to specify file paths to lint as it lints all JS/TS, HTML, Markdown, JSON (including `package.json`), and CSS files except for [commonly ignored paths](#ignores).
 - [Flat config customization.](#config)
 - [TypeScript supported by default.](#typescript)
 - Includes many useful ESLint plugins, like [`unicorn`](https://github.com/sindresorhus/eslint-plugin-unicorn), [`import-x`](https://github.com/un-ts/eslint-plugin-import-x), [`ava`](https://github.com/avajs/eslint-plugin-ava), [`n`](https://github.com/eslint-community/eslint-plugin-n) and more.